daniel-muthukrishna/FitELP/docs/api.rst

 ===

 An application programming interface (API) defines a set of routines to provides access to functions of a software without using a user interface.
-EmissionLineAnalysis has a few entry points into the API.
+FitELP (Fit Emission Line Profiles) has a few entry points into the API.
 Following we show the more important classes and methods.

 Basic Classes and Methods
 -------------------------